slact/durpina/README.md

     upbar:add_peer({host="10.0.0.2", port=8090, weight=7, fail_timeout=10}) --can be added as a table, too

-    upbar:add_monitor("tcp", {port=10000}) -- check if able to make tcp connection to server on port 10000 upbar:monitor() -- start monitoring right away, instead of waiting until the first request to the upstream }
+    upbar:add_monitor("tcp", {port=10000}) -- check if able to make tcp connection to server on port 10000 }

   server {